alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 ## Transparency of Participation

-The
+In the nature
+of "closed distribution lists", the participants in a message
+**MUST** be
+frozen into
+an immutable set
+at the moment
+when the message
+is composed or sent.

-complete set
+The complete set
-of all
+of all recipients
-conversation participants
 **MUST** be visible
+to the sender
-at the
+at the moment
-current time
+of message composition or sending.

+The complete set
+of participants
+in a message
+**MUST** be visible
-to all
+to all other participants.
-conversation participants.

 ## Integrity of Participation